Click PLAY or watch a 1-minute introduction on YouTube.

 - short hiking season as snow still covers some passes into July and some passes may be snowed in as early as mid-Sept.

-- the best weeks are Aug through Sept
+- the best weeks are Aug through early Sept.

-- moderate to difficult hiking, depending on weather and trail conditions
+- easy to difficult hiking, depending on weather and trail conditions

 - temperatures can range from 86F+ (30C) to below freezing